FailAcademy/learning/web-dev-foundation/about.md

 This program is an introduction to web development.
 Students will gain fundamental skills in HTML, CSS, and JavaScript.
 From there, they will learn the essentials of responsive website design.
 In the second half of the course, students will explore important programming concepts through the use of JavaScript libraries (jQuery) to add dynamic features to their websites.

-Students who successfully complete the Web Developer Foundation course will be eligible to enroll in RED Academy's Web Developer Professional program.
+Students who successfully complete the Intro to Web Development course will be eligible to enroll in RED Academy's Web Developer Professional program.

 ---

 ## Pre-course Work:

-Prior to beginning the course, students are strongly encouraged to try out the free modules in [Code Academy's HTML & CSS course](http://www.codecademy.com/tracks/web).
+Prior to beginning the course, students are strongly encouraged to try out the free modules in [Code Academy's HTML & CSS course](https://www.codecademy.com/learn/web).

 ---